cslev/doh_docker/README.md

 ```
 In the last command `-t` specifies the tag (default `latest`) used for our image!
 Feel free to use another tag, but to be sync with a possible update at DockerHub, we do not recommend to change any part of this command.

-## Ain't nobody got time for that!
-Show me the installation from DockerHub
+## Install from DockerHub
+Ain't nobody got time for that!
 You can simply get the very same image from DockerHub as it is connected to this repository and automatically rebuilt once a change has been made to this source.
 ```
 sudo docker pull cslev/doh_docker
 ```